Hints & Tips

-Some fighters have traits which make them more effective in particular situations.
+Some fighters have traits that make them more effective in particular situations.

-Earn XP by travelling, selling goods, winning battles, exploring settlements and through events on the road.
+Earn XP by traveling, selling goods, winning battles, exploring settlements, and through events on the road.

-Levelling up unlocks skill points, you can use these to unlock skills on the Skills sidebar.
+Leveling up unlocks skill points; you can use these to unlock skills on the Skills sidebar.
 Skills!

 You can abandon missions you’re currently engaged in on the Missions sidebar, although it will cost you gold.